aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 1. Create an auto-scaling group
 2. Create an elastic load balancer and connect it to the auto-scaling group so that new instance replicas are added to the target group.
-3. Create a scaling policy to configure the contract for scaling in and out.
+3. Create a scaling policy to configure the contract for scaling in and out

-#### Creating an application load balancer with auto-scaling
+#### Creating application load balancer to distribute traffic

 Here is how an application load balancer works: